devine-dl/pywidevine/README.md

   [Poetry]: <https://python-poetry.org>
   [Poetry's Docs]: <https://python-poetry.org/docs/basic-usage/#using-your-virtual-environment>

+## Troubleshooting

+### Executable `pywidevine` was not found

+Make sure the Python installation's Scripts directory is added to your Path Environment Variable.

+If this happened under a Poetry environment, make sure you use the appropriate Poetry-specific way of calling the executable.
+You may make this executable available globally by adding the .venv's Scripts folder to your Path Environment Variable.

 ## Disclaimer

 1. This project requires a valid Google-provisioned Private Key and Client Identification blob which are not